"CREDENTIALS" - Irene K. de Villiers.

 Note: Interesting Course which I obviously enjoyed, the subject being right in the area I use.
 Only 50 of the 500 students signed up, graduated, and the degree course was no longer offered.

--Wrote a book "Programming Efficiently by Design" It was in lieu of thesis, and became the textbook at PCC request, for their computer design prerequisite course at PCC for all Information Technology and Business students.
+-Wrote a book "Programming Efficiently by Design" It was in lieu of thesis, and became the textbook at PCC by their request, for their computer design prerequisite course at PCC for all Information Technology and Business students.

 Developed Successful Techniques: